 Testosterone naturally converts to estradiol in men.
 This process is called aromatization.
 During TRT, studies have proven that the aromatization of testosterone to estradiol actually has an anxiety-reducing effect on the amygdala.

 The bed nucleus of the stria terminalis BNST controls of emotions when responding to anxiety and stress.
 BNST is extremely sensitive to testosterone so if levels are low, emotional response takes a toll on cortisol and adrenaline elevation (fight or flight).

-Testosterone helps the brain organize of neuronal circuits.
+Testosterone helps the brain organize neuronal circuits.
 Testosterone also helps metabolize new cells during the activation of these neuronal circuits.

 Testosterone and Stress

 During stressful situations, hormones stimulate the sympathetic adrenal medullary (SAM) division of the nervous system, which is responsible for producing epinephrine and norepinephrine aka adrenaline.
-Once the SAM begins to release adrenaline, men will see an increasing heart rate, elevation in blood pressure, and narrowing of the blood vessels.
+Once the SAM begins to release adrenaline, men will see an increased heart rate, elevation in blood pressure, and narrowing of the blood vessels.

-Stress activates the endocrine axis via the hypothalamic paraventricular nucleus (PVN), which tells the body to release peptides corticotrophin releasing hormone (CRH).
+Stress activates the endocrine axis via the hypothalamic paraventricular nucleus (PVN), which tells the body to release peptides corticotrophin-releasing hormone (CRH).

-corticotrophin releasing hormone (CRH) stimulates adrenocorticotrophic hormone (ACTH) from the pituitary gland, which produces cortisol into the bloodstream.
+Corticotrophin-releasing hormone (CRH) stimulates adrenocorticotrophic hormone (ACTH) from the pituitary gland, which produces cortisol into the bloodstream.